Truck Won’t Build Air Pressure in Dallas–Fort Worth

 Semi-Truck Air Pressure Repair – Frequently Asked Questions

 Air pressure loss usually starts as a leak or restriction, then escalates into brake safety risk and DOT exposure.
 Common causes include a major air leak, failing air compressor, stuck governor, blocked air dryer, frozen moisture, damaged supply line, or a failing check valve.
 When the system cannot reach operating PSI, you lose control of stopping power and the truck becomes a liability, not an asset.
+Under FMCSA 49 CFR Part 393.55, a truck that cannot maintain pressure is placed out of service immediately.

 A proper diagnosis uses a leak-down test, air build time check, governor cut-in/cut-out verification, dryer purge inspection, and a targeted isolation test to identify which circuit is bleeding air.
 This prevents parts swapping and reduces repeat downtime, especially for fleets running tight dispatch windows in Dallas–Fort Worth.